Randomness Extraction in AC0 and with Small Locality: Introduction

+This question is interesting not just by its own right, but also because such extractors, as building blocks, can be used to potentially reduce the complexity of other important objects.\ In this paper we study this question and consider the parallel and local complexity of randomness extractors.

+{\bf The parallel-$\AC^0$ model.} The hierarchy of $\NC$ and $\AC$ circuits are standard models for parallel computation.
+It is easy to see that the class of $\NC^0$ or even $\ell$-local functions for small $\ell$ , which correspond to functions where each output bit depends on at most $\ell$ input bits (including both the weak source and the seed), cannot compute strong extractors (since one can just fix $\ell$ bits of the source).
+Thus, a natural relaxation is to consider the class $\AC^0$, which refers to the family of polynomial-size and constant-depth circuits with unbounded fan-in gates.\ Note that although we have strong lower bounds here for explicit functions, it is still not clear whether some important objects, such as randomness extractors and pseudorandom generators, can be computed in $\AC^0$ with good parameters.
+Thus the study of this question also helps us better understand the power of this class.

-As mentioned before, Goldreich et al. \cite{goldreich2015randomness} studied the problem of constructing randomness extractors in $\AC^0$.
-They showed that in the case of strong seeded extractor, even extracting a single bit is impossible if $k < n/\poly(\log n)$.
-When $k \geq n/\poly(\log n)$, they showed how to extract $\Omega(\log n)$ bits using $O(\log n)$ bits of seed, or more generally how to extract $m< k/2$ bits using $O(m)$ bits of seed.
-Note that in this case the seed length is longer than the output length.\footnote{They also showed how to extract $\poly(\log n)$ bits using $O(\log n)$ bits, but the error of the extractor becomes $1/\poly (\log n)$.} In the non-strong extractor case, they showed that extracting $r+\Omega(r)$ bits is impossible if $k < n/\poly(\log n)$; while if $k \geq n/\poly(\log n)$ one can extract $(1+c)r$ bits for some constant $c>0$, using $r$ bits of seed.
-All of the above positive results have error $1/\poly(n)$.
-Therefore, a natural and main open problem left in \cite{goldreich2015randomness} is to see if one can construct randomness extractors in $\AC^0$ with shorter seed and longer output.
+Viola \cite{viola2005complexity} was the first to consider this question, and his result was generalized by Goldreich et al. \cite{goldreich2015randomness} to show that for strong seeded extractors, even extracting a single bit is impossible if $k < n/\poly(\log n)$.
+When $k \geq n/\poly(\log n)$, Goldreich et al. showed how to extract $\Omega(\log n)$ bits using $O(\log n)$ bits of seed, or more generally how to extract $m< k/2$ bits using $O(m)$ bits of seed.
+Note that the seed length is longer than the output length.\footnote{They also showed how to extract $\poly(\log n)$ bits using an $O(\log n)$ bit seed, but the error of the extractor becomes $1/\poly (\log n)$.} When the extractor does not need to be strong, they showed that extracting $r+\Omega(r)$ bits using $r$ bits of seed is impossible if $k < n/\poly(\log n)$; while if $k \geq n/\poly(\log n)$ one can extract $(1+c)r$ bits for some constant $c>0$, using $r$ bits of seed.
+All the positive results here have error $1/\poly(n)$.

+Therefore, a natural and main open problem left in \cite{goldreich2015randomness} is whether one can construct randomness extractors in $\AC^0$ with shorter seed and longer output.
 Specifically, \cite{goldreich2015randomness} asks if one can extract more than $\poly (\log n) r$ bits in $\AC^0$ using a seed length $r=\Omega(\log n)$, when $k \geq n/\poly(\log n)$.
 In \cite{goldreich2015randomness} the authors conjectured that the answer is negative.
-Another drawback of the constructions in \cite{goldreich2015randomness} is that they only achieve error $1/\poly(n)$, and it is another open question to see if one can do better.
+Another open question is to see if one can achieve better error, e.g., negligible error instead of $1/\poly(n)$.